 The best way to prevent digital eye strain is to practice good ergonomics when using computers and other digital devices.
 Here are some simple tips to help reduce your risk:

-- Make sure your monitor is positioned at least 20 inches from your face with the top of the screen at or slightly below eye level.
+• Position your monitor at least 20 inches from your face with the top of the screen at or slightly below eye level.

-- Ensure proper lighting—minimize glare by avoiding bright lights directly behind you.
+• Ensure proper lighting and minimize glare by avoiding placing bright lights directly behind you.

-- Get regular comprehensive eye exams every 1–2 years or as advised by your eye doctor.
+• Get regular eye exams every 1–2 years or as advised by your eye doctor.

-Regular comprehensive eye exams can detect any underlying issues that could be causing or worsening digital eye strain symptoms.
-Furthermore, they ensure your prescription stays up to date if you wear contact lenses or eyeglasses.
-Wearing the incorrect prescription can lead to eyestrain since your eyes have to work harder to see clearly.
+Regular eye exams can detect any underlying issues that could be causing or worsening digital eye strain symptoms.
+They also ensure your prescription stays up to date if you wear contact lenses or eyeglasses.
+Wearing the incorrect prescription can lead to eye strain since your eyes have to work harder to see clearly.

 March may be Workplace Eye Wellness Month but caring for our vision should be a year-round commitment!
-If you’re experiencing symptoms of digital eye strain, schedule an appointment at Vision Center of Lake Norman in Mooresville or Lifetime Eyecare in Newton.
+If you’re experiencing symptoms of digital eye strain, schedule an appointment with our eye doctors in Newton and Mooresville.
 Taking preventive measures now will ensure that you see your best without worrying about the effects of digital eye strain!